Go to Facebook to interact. Home

 The darkness and the light are both alike to You.

-It would not surprise me if, down in that dark pit full of lions, Daniel didn't meditate on the very words of that scripture.
-The last words he heard from Darius' lips were, May your God, whom you serve continually, rescue you.
+It would not surprise me if Daniel didn't meditate on those very words of Scripture, while down in that pit of lions.
+The last words he heard from Darius' lips, after hitting the bottom, were, May your God, whom you serve continually, rescue you.
 Apparently, Daniel had been talking to Darius on the way to the lions' den.
-Perhaps he had even been witnessing to him about the one true and living God.
+Probably, he had been witnessing to him about the one true and living God.
 Darius' words seem to indicate that.
-Daniel knew that his God would, in fact, deliver him ... either through the lions' den or by the lions' den ... whichever way God chose.
+Daniel knew that his God would, in fact, deliver him ... either from the lions' den or through the lions' den.
+Whichever way God chose, though, Daniel was content to rest in his Lord's decision.

-I would just like to say that the ability of Omnipotent God, coupled with the faith of his people, is an awesome thing.
-As you have it ... in that great roster of men and women of faith found in Hebrews 11:33-36,
+Undoubtedly, the key phrase here is ... because he had trusted in his God.
+Dear believer, the ability of our Omnipotent God, coupled with the faith of one of his children, is an awesome thing.
+As we have it in Hebrews 11:33-36,

 ...who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
 Women received back their dead, raised to life again.
 Others were tortured and refused to be released, so that they might gain a better resurrection.
 Some faced jeers and flogging, while still others were chained and put in prison.

-You will notice, in verse 22, Daniel said that his deliverance had been accomplished by an angel.
-No doubt, Daniel actually saw him and they probably spoke together.
-Angels are awesome beings with amazing power.
+Notice, in verse 22, Daniel said that his deliverance was accomplished by God's angel.
+Daniel must have actually seen him, and they probably conversed together throughout that long night.
+Angels are awesome spirits with amazing power.
 Their sole function, according to Hebrews 1:14, is to minister to God's people.
 Did you know that?
-Are you aware that your God has assigned angels to protect you?
-Let's look at it.
+Are you aware that your God has assigned angels to minister to you?

 Are not all angels ministering spirits sent to serve those who will inherit salvation?

+Remember what Psalm 34, says? ...
+The angel of the Lord camps round about those who fear him...
 Awesome!
-Remember what Psalm 34, said?
-The angel of the Lord camps round about those who fear him...
-That's security, brother.
-The only security any child of God will ever need.
-You and I are specifically looked after by God's angels.
+That's real, shoe-leather security, brother and sister!
+God's care and security is the only care and security you and I will ever need.
+We are specifically looked after by God directed angels.

 For he is the living God